ampproject/amphtml/extensions/amp-animation/amp-animation.md

 You must declare effects as keyframes to apply animations using `amp-animations`.

-You may specify keyframes in amp-animation in the same way as defined in the [keyframes section](https://www.w3.org/TR/web-animations/#processing-a-keyframes-argument) of the Web Animations spec.
+You may specify keyframes in amp-animation in the same way as defined in MDN's [Keyframe Formats](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API/Keyframe_Formats).
 You may also reference the @keyframes name defined as CSS within the `<style amp-custom>` tag.

 Some typical examples of keyframes definitions are below.